 Julia has taught at the Faculty of Social Work at Wilfrid Laurier University since 2015 as a contract teaching faculty.

-Ian currently works as an organizational consultant for community-based organizations and hospital systems to establish high-quality standards of care and effective service delivery approaches.
-He is a clinical trainer in trauma, mental health and addictions best practices throughout the province for several hospitals and community-based programs.
-Ian also provides consultation and clinical supervision to therapists who operate in private practice and within agency settings.
+Ian currently works as a consultant and educator for community-based organizations and hospital systems to establish high-quality trauma-informed standards of care and effective service delivery approaches.
+He provides clinical training in trauma, mental health and addictions best practices.
+Ian also provides clinical supervision to therapists who operate in private practice and within community-based agency settings.
 Ian worked for many years as the Regional Clinical Supervisor for Addictions and Mental Health at the Niagara Health System.
-In his earlier years, Ian worked as a substance abuse counsellor at the Niagara Withdrawal Management Centre, the New Port Centre, as a clinical therapist for Mental Health Services, Regional Facilitator and Trainer for Mental Health, and also consultant for several community organizations.
-He is certified as a Clinical Traumatologist, Compassion Fatigue Specialist and ARP, and Substance Abuse Counsellor.
-He is trained in Trauma Incident Reduction (TIR), Level 1 and 2 of EMDR, threat assessment, cognitive behavioural therapy, dialectical behavioural therapy, cognitive process therapy and motivational interviewing.
-Ian has been a speaker at international, national, provincial and regional conferences and an organizational trainer in the clinical areas of addictions, trauma, concurrent disorders, mental health, youth at risk, youth threat assessment, motivational interviewing, organizational trauma-informed practices, various trauma, trauma and mindfulness and CBT for frontline workers.
+Ian has been a speaker at international, national, provincial and regional conferences and an organizational trainer in the clinical areas of substance abuse, trauma, concurrent disorders, mental health, youth at risk, youth threat assessment, motivational interviewing, organizational trauma-informed practices, vicarious trauma, trauma and mindfulness, polyvagal and structural dissociation theory and CBT for frontline workers.
 He has completed his certification as a advanced clinical supervisor from Smith College, School of Social Work in MA, USA.
 Ian also owns and operates a private practice in Niagara.

 Laurie enjoys working at the policy and service system level of care for all people and is a strong advocate for implementing trauma-informed service systems in Canada.
 Laurie completed both her BSW and MSW at the University of Calgary and started her career as a youth worker and clinical social worker in both child welfare and children’s mental health sectors.
 Later in her career, Laurie moved into administrative positions as director of services and acting executive director.
 Laurie has been consulting since 2011 and enjoys working with a variety of organizations and employers in the broader non-profit sector and government.
 Presenting and training others on trauma-informed theory and practice is a true passion.
 Initially trained on the sanctuary model of trauma-informed care, Laurie has since pursued extensive study on a variety of approaches that cover all service sectors, including mental health, addictions, developmental services and the justice system to name a few.
 Laurie’s early experience as a clinician keeps her interested in trauma specific interventions and cutting edge approaches in social work.

-Angela is a registered social worker, speaker and trainer with additional training and expertise in addiction counselling.
-Angela has 19 years of experience working in social service settings including child welfare, employment counselling, crisis counselling, health care (Family Health Team), outpatient addiction treatment and residential addiction treatment.
-She has a master’s degree in social work, an undergraduate degree in psychology, and a diploma in addiction counselling.
+Angela is a registered social worker, speaker and trainer.
+She has 20 years of experience working in social service settings including child welfare, employment counselling, crisis counselling, health care (Family Health Team), outpatient addiction treatment and residential addiction treatment.
+She has a master’s degree in social work, an undergraduate degree in psychology and a diploma in addiction counselling.

 Kate is a practicing clinical social worker with over 30 years of experience, concentrating in child and adolescent mental health.
 In addition, Kate has been a part-time educator for the Faculty of Social Work at Wilfrid Laurier University since 2000, teaching a variety of courses for the graduate and undergraduate programs including Advanced Family Therapy, Reflexive Practices, Ethics, Crisis Intervention, Children and Families and Group Therapy.
 Kate also taught Addictions and Mental Health at Renison University College at the University of Waterloo.